 - Can I sell my scrap car without a title?

 No, you can’t sell your car without a title.
-It’s a mandatory document that proves that you own the car.
-If you have lost the car title, you can apply at the ServiceOntario office to get a copy of it.
+It’s a mandatory document that proves you own the car.
+If you have lost the car title, you can apply at a ServiceOntario office to get a copy.

 - Do I need to remove my license plates before selling?

 Yes, you should remove the plates before selling.
-You may need to return them to your local DMV.
+You may need to return them to your local authority.

 - What should I do if I suspect a scam?